Elk, Yellowstone National Park

 The Department of Ecology was formed July 1, 2000.
 The department's teaching and research addresses critical ecological and natural resources issues for Montana, but also tackles fundamental and applied questions around the globe.

 Undergraduate programs within the department include Fish & Wildlife Management and Ecology, Conservation Biology &Ecology,, Organismal Biology, and Biology Teaching.
-Graduate programs (MS and PhD) include Fish & Wildlife Management and Biological Sciences.
+Graduate programs (MS and PhD) include Fish & Wildlife Management or Biology, Biological Science, and Ecology and Environmental Science degrees.
+There are no online degree programs currently available due to the supervised field or research experiences required in a number of courses.

 The Department is also home to the USGS / BRD Cooperative Fishery Research Unit.